A Letter from the Secretaries-General

-As the Secretaries General, it is with utmost privilege and delight that we welcome you to the 17th annual session of Model United Nations Development Program, an affiliate of The Hague International Model United Nations.
+As the Secretaries-General of MUNDP 2023, it is with great pleasure that we welcome you to our conference.
+This year, we will be hosting the 23rd annual session of the Model United Nations Development Programme (MUNDP), an affiliate of The Hague International Model United Nations.

 Since its establishment, MUNDP has excelled as one of the top Model United Nations conferences around the globe.
 Last session, MUNDP hosted over 850 participants, from 60 schools and 25 countries.
 With 22 years of experience, we strive to improve and expand every year.

 MUNDP is exclusively the only MUN platform worldwide that simulates the United Nations Development Programme (UNDP).
 Annually, the theme of our conference is set as one of the five development regions of UNDP, each with its own Regional Bureau.
 The designated theme for this year is Europe and Central Asia.
 Consisting of 49 countries and an estimated 518 million population, the region encompasses many humanitarian, political and ecological issues yet to be solved, most of which are included in the agenda items of MUNDP’23.

 The 17 Sustainable Development Goals (SDGs) were selected by the General Assembly as part of the United Nations 2030 Agenda for Sustainable Development.
 The main purpose of the SDGs is to promote sustainable development and build a better future.
 Nations must cooperate towards the implementation of SDGs with the purpose of preventing further political, economical, and humanitarian conflicts while achieving development and growth.
 Issues preventing the successful implementation of SDGs must be resolved in order to further sustainable development.